-My fourth stop in Cuba was the famous Varadero Beach, which is known for its fine white sand and turquoise-blue waters.
+My fourth stop in Cuba was the famous Varadero Beach, known for its fine white sand and turquoise-blue waters.

 It's about a four-hour taxi drive northwest of Trinidad or just two hours west of Havana.

-Much of Varadero caters to international tourists by way of all-inclusive resorts with big pools and private beach access.
+Much of Varadero caters to international tourists through all-inclusive resorts with big pools and private beach access.

 If that's not your style, rest assured, the public beaches are just as pretty and easily accessible as the private ones.

-In the evenings, I recommend a salsa bar called Calle 62, where locals and tourists come together and dance to live music.
+I recommend a salsa bar called Calle 62, where locals and tourists come together and dance to live music in the evenings.